Development Scale Liquid-Liquid/Gas-Liquid Separators

 Small Internal Volume

-• Zaiput’s separators allow continuous separation, which could speed up the overall process.
+• Zaiput’s phase separators allow continuous separation, which could speed up the overall process.

 • The separation can be done faster compared to a typical batch process, and extraction can be done in line, allowing for more available reactor space for reactants, thus increasing output.